AlexVKO/Biohacking-tips/README.md

 This is why going for walks, getting outside, having a shower, napping and stepping away from constantly ‘doing’ WILL help you overcome problems/issues in your business.
-Why do you think your best ideas come to you when you sleep/shower or in random situations…think Einstein and the theory of gravity coming to him under a tree…..well done Einstein ;)
+Why do you think your best ideas come to you when you sleep/shower or in random situations…think Newton and the theory of gravity coming to him under a tree…..well done Isaac ;)
 ```

 ### Minimise Sugar